Clinical UM Guideline

 ESI of the cervical or lumbar spine, with or without added anesthetic agents, may be medically necessary when all of the following criteria are met:

-*Note: Conservative therapy consists of an appropriate combination of medication (e.g., NSAIDs, analgesics), physical therapy, spinal manipulation therapy, or other interventions based on the individual's specific presentation, physical findings and imaging results.
+*Note: Conservative therapy consists of an appropriate combination of medication (for example, NSAIDs, analgesics) in addition to physical therapy, spinal manipulation therapy, cognitive rehabilitation or other interventions based on the individual's specific presentation, physical findings and imaging results.

 Not Medically Necessary: